gloveboxes/AltairEverywhere/README.md

 ## Windows computers

-You can build and run the Altair 8800 project from Windows Subsystem for Linux (WSL2).
+On Windows, you can build and run the Altair 8800 project from Windows Subsystem for Linux (WSL2).

 1. If you have not done so already, then [install WSL2](https://docs.microsoft.com/windows/wsl/install).
 1. Optional, but recommended, install the [Windows Terminal](https://docs.microsoft.com/windows/terminal/install)